Practitioner-Grade Quality, Simplified: The FormulaForge Advantage

 Red Flags That Suggest Lower-Quality Formulation

-1. No form specified for key nutrients.
-If the label does not name the form for magnesium, B12, folate, CoQ10, or vitamin D, assume you are looking at a T3 ingredient.
+- No form specified for key nutrients.
+If the label does not name the form for magnesium, B12, folate, CoQ10, or vitamin D, assume you are looking at an alternative (commodity-grade) ingredient.

-2. Proprietary blends for core nutrients.
+- Proprietary blends for core nutrients.
 Proprietary blends are sometimes legitimate for complex botanical extracts.
-They are a red flag when used for basic vitamins and minerals, where the dose is clinically meaningful information.
+They are a red flag when used for basic vitamins and minerals, where the dose is meaningful information.

-5. Price below the cost of T1 raw materials.
+- Price below the cost of premium raw materials.
 If a supplement is priced below approximately $0.15 per serving for a mineral or B-vitamin product, it is almost certainly using the cheapest available form.
-The math of raw material costs does not allow for T1 ingredients at that price point.
+The math of raw material costs does not allow for Premium ingredients at that price point.

 A Rough Brand Quality Landscape